CamCoop1/FLARE-examples/README.md

 # Note
-Instead of adjusting hte commandline arguments, you can instead just change the settings inside the `analysis/config/details.yaml` each time you wish to run an example.
+Instead of adjusting the commandline arguments, you can instead just change the settings inside the `analysis/config/details.yaml` each time you wish to run an example.
 Then, when you call the flare CLI or your own custom workflow (see [Whizard Cross Section](#whizard_cross_section)) just parse the `--config-yaml` argument like so:

 ```
-flare run analysis --config-yaml
+flare run analysis --config-yaml analysis/config
-flare run mcproduction --config-yaml
+flare run mcproduction --config-yaml analysis/config
-python3 custom_workflow.py --config-yaml
+python3 custom_workflow.py --config-yaml analysis/config
 ```